Construction projects

 Construction projects currently underway

-According to the Gas Network Development Plan (NDP), the EWA natural gas pipeline will be completed by 2026 at the latest.
+According to the Gas Network Development Plan (Gas NDP), the EWA pipeline section is scheduled for completion by the end of 2026.
 Preparations for drawing up the approval documents were started at the end of 2022.
-The aim is to start the planning approval process in 2024.
+The planning approval procedure is planned for 2024, and construction will commence at the end of 2024.

 Pipeline: NETG Voigstlach – Paffrath